 Previous applicants are welcome to resubmit their research proposals, if they have been updated and improved based on the recommendations of the review committee following the application.

-Please note that the timeframe for carrying out an Interdisciplinary Grant project should be approx. one year (August 2022-August 2023) and may not extend beyond the end of 2023.
+Please note that the timeframe for carrying out an Interdisciplinary Grant project should be approx. one year (August 2023-August 2024) and may not extend beyond the end of 2024.
 Applicants must be GYA members at the time of application; GYA alumni may no longer apply.
 Alumni-plus may be part of a project team, but not in the majority of applicants.

-You can read about current and past funded projects on the GYA website.
+You can find out more about current and past projects here:

 2020-21: The COVID-19 Pandemic and Art